alchemyplatform/aa-sdk/site/smart-accounts/modular-account/getting-started.md

 <<< @/snippets/aa-alchemy/connected-client.ts

 ::: tip Address calculation
-For the Modular Account, the address of the smart account will be calculated as a combination of [several variables](https://github.com/alchemyplatform/modular-account/blob/74fe1bfa056bbd41c933990fca0598c8cc3e90e8/src/factory/MultiOwnerModularAccountFactory.sol#L66-L71).
-You will get the same smart account address each time you supply the same `owner` or `owners`.
-You can also optionally supply `salt` if you want a different address for the same owner(s) (the default salt is `0n`).
+For the Light Account, the address of the smart account will be calculated as a combination of [the owner and the salt](https://github.com/alchemyplatform/light-account/blob/main/src/LightAccountFactory.sol#L24-L33).
+You will get the same smart account address each time you supply the same `owner`, the signer that was used to create the account for the first time.
+You can also optionally supply `salt` if you want a different address for the same `owner` param (the default salt is `0n`).

-If you already have an account with a new or different owner (transferred ownership), you can supply the `accountAddress` to connect with your account with a new owner.
-In that case, the `owner` is not used for address calculation, but still used for signing the operation.
+If you want to use a signer to connect to an account whose address does not map to the contract generated address, you can supply the `accountAddress` to connect with the account of interest.
+In that case, the `signer` address is not used for address calculation, but only used for signing the operation.
 :::

 That's it!
 You've configured your client.

-Next, if you want to replace that `owner` with a smart account signer, check out [choosing a signer](/signers/choosing-a-signer).
+Next, if you want to replace that `signer` with a smart account signer, check out [choosing a signer](/signers/choosing-a-signer).
 Or, if you're ready to get onchain, go to [send user operations](/using-smart-accounts/send-user-operations).

 ## With `@alchemy/aa-core`